aaouy/runner_game/README.md

 The installation process is very simple:

 1. Clone this repository.
 2. Ensure that pygame is installed.
-If it is not, it can be installed with pip via the command: 'pip install pygame'.
+If it is not, it can be installed with pip via the command: `pip install pygame`.
 3. Run the main.py file and enjoy :D

 ## Known Issues